metalcarratt/ministry/ls/Hebrews/msg27.md

 we need to go on in our experience from the outer court and the holy place to experience christ as our high priest in the holy of holies. "my grace is sufficient for you."

+as our high priest, he:
+- has both the human and divine nature's and knows both the things of God and the things of man.
+- solved the problem of sin, conquered and subdued death, and is leading us into resthas attained the highest position in the universe
+- has passed through the heavens, stripping of the rulers and authorities, made a show of them and triumphed over them
+-